 “Yeah, we’ve been clear on that from the beginning, and the president’s spoken on it,” Sanders replied.

-Some of the women who have accused Trump appeared at a press conference Monday.
+That December, some of the women who have accused Trump appeared at a press conference.

 NEW: Women who have publicly accused President Trump of sexual harassment and assault will speak at a news conference, hosted by @bravenewfilms, Monday at 10:30 a.m.
 ET.
 The women are calling for an investigation by Congress of sexual misconduct by the president. pic.twitter.com/MSPevMF0os